magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 ```

 > NOTE 11: when you require an external JS library prepackaged for
-> being used by CLJS you can refer its symbols by using the `js`
+> use by CLJS you can refer its symbols by using the `js`
 > fictitious namespace.

 Verify that the `marked` JS library works as expected